 Tofte: Sawtooth Outfitters, 7213 W. Highway 61, rents Trek brand bikes, including comfort bikes, hybrids, tandems, kids’ bikes and trailers, mountain bikes, and car bike racks.
 Sawtooth Outfitters is also a full-service bicycle repair shop and retailer of bikes and biking clothing and equipment.
 Contact info@sawtoothoutfitters.com; 218-663-7643.

-Grand Marais: Superior North Outdoor Center (aka Velomarais), 13 S. Broadway, rents Specialized brand bikes, off-road, comfort or tandem, as well as trailers and car bike racks.
-Superior North Outdoor Center also offers guided trail tours and shuttles.
+Grand Marais: Fireweed Bike Coop , 13 S. Broadway, rents Specialized brand bikes, off-road, comfort or tandem, as well as trailers and car bike racks.
+Fireweed Bike Coopalso offers guided trail tours and shuttles.
 It is a full-service bicycle repair shop and retailer of bikes, biking gear and clothing.
 Contact 218-387-2186.